Hardware Security

 Prevention and hardening

 • Move to WPA3-SAE.
 SAE is resistant to the offline dictionary attack that PMKID/handshake cracking depends on.
-Use WPA3, or WPA3-transition mode while you migrate clients.
+Target WPA3-only; transition mode is a client-compatibility stepping stone that leaves the WPA2 path intact, so treat it as unfinished migration rather than as the fix.

 • Enforce long, random passphrases (20+ characters) on any WPA2-PSK network that must remain.
 This alone defeats realistic cracking.

-• Use 802.1X (WPA2/3-Enterprise) for corporate networks so there is no shared PSK to crack at all.
+• Use 802.1X (WPA2/3-Enterprise) for corporate networks so there is no shared PSK to crack at all, and so revoking one person’s access is an account change rather than an estate-wide passphrase rotation.

 • Segment guest and IoT SSIDs so a cracked PSK does not expose the core network.